 CyberGhost’s mission is to provide technology that everyone can use to ensure their online privacy and security.
 Therefore, they offer both a free and paid VPN service.
 To their credit, both the free and paid service will allow you to surf anonymously, unblock selected censored websites, and protect your online Wi-Fi traffic.
 Though we will focus on the paid service, we will also examine the features and limitations of the free account.

 Like many top providers, CyberGhost has simplified their VPN service to one package.
 They market it using different terms.
 No matter which you choose, you will have access to all the features offered by CyberGhost.

-The plans provided by CyberGhost include one month, six months, and one year terms.
+The plans provided by CyberGhost include one month, six months, and 18 months.
 A single month of their service will cost you $11.99.
 Like most privacy service providers, they give discounts on longer term plans.
-Therefore, 6 months costs $4.99 per month.
-However, if you want the best deal, you should sign up for the CyberGhost exclusive 1 year plan.
+Therefore, six months costs $4.99 per month.
+However, if you want the best deal, you should sign up for the CyberGhost exclusive 18 month promotion.
 The price is just $2.75 per month which is a savings of 77% off.

 You can pay for the CyberGhost VPN service using credit cards.
 They accept Visa, MasterCard, American Express, Discover and others like depending on your location.
 You can also pay using PayPal if you like to keep all of your online purchases in a central location to make them easier to manage.
 Other methods of payment are also available from some locations.
 These include PayNearMe, wire transfers, and checks or money orders.

 Your paid subscription to the CyberGhost VPN service will provide you with the following features.

 - Custom apps – Access to all features of the CyberGhost custom software for Windows, Mac OS X, iOS and Android.